community

 A self-compassion-grounded writing practice you can return to on your own when you need to make sense of what you're holding

-A community of eleven other people who held space for your story and can continue to do so beyond the circle
+A community of seven other people who held space for your story and can continue to do so beyond the circle

 This community writing circle is for you if: